 Dr. Sherryl D. Weems serves as the Associate Vice President for the Mary Karl College of Workforce and Continuing Education at Daytona State College.
 She has a long-standing record of dynamic leadership in higher education, having served in progressively responsible positions over the span of her career.
 Her professional profile is characterized by her sustained focus and commitment to economic and workforce development and to those who are targeted as underserved.
-Related to local community service, she currently serves on the boards of the United Way of Volusia Flagler Counties and the Ormond Beach Family YMCA.
+She currently serves on the boards of the United Way of Volusia Flagler Counties and the Ormond Beach Family YMCA.
 She also has served as a member of the Ormond Beach Chamber of Commerce (Governmental Relations Committee).

 Robin King: Robin King became the President & CEO of CareerSource Flagler Volusia in 2013, after a 24-year tenure with the organization.
 Her experience includes project management and analysis, grant writing, procurement, leadership, and economic and community development.
-Robin serves on many boards for local economic development organizations, child welfare agencies, the United Way of Volusia and Flagler, One Voice for Volusia, and the Commission on Homelessness.
-The Daytona Regional Chamber recognized Robin for her community volunteer work with the prestigious Marvin Samuels Award, and she was awarded the President’s Call to Service Award.
-In 2015 Robin was named one of the area’s most influential women in business.
-She is committed to the development of a prosperous workforce and business community and holds a strong belief in the value of teamwork between economic development, education, and businesses.
+Robin also serves on many boards for local economic development organizations, child welfare agencies, the United Way of Volusia and Flagler, One Voice for Volusia, and the Commission on Homelessness.
+The Daytona Regional Chamber recognized Robin for her community volunteer work with the prestigious Marvin Samuels Award.
+She was also awarded the President’s Call to Service Award.
+Named one of the area’s most influential women in business, Robin is committed to the development of a prosperous workforce and business community.
+She holds a strong belief in the value of teamwork between economic development, education, and businesses.

 Watch the recording below: